 - Database administration review

 - Physical and logical security review

-- And a host of other very exciting and challenging things.
+And a host of other fascinating and challenging things.